 According to International Civil Aviation Organisation, a rectangular area used for the landing and takeoff of aircraft is known as the runway.

-Airport runway is an amazing piece of construction.
-A typical runway is 2 miles long, as wide as 16 lane highways and 3 feet thick.
-Runways are an integral part of the airports all across the world.
+The airport runway is an amazing piece of construction.
+A typical runway is 2 miles long, as wide as 16-lane highways and 3 feet thick.
+Runways are an integral part of airports all across the world.
 Considering a fully loaded 350,000 kilograms 777 hitting hard, it is to understand why the runways have to be strong and reliable to take that strain without cracking and collapsing.

 It takes months and sometimes years to complete a runway that meets international standards.
-Typically, runways are a man made surface consisting of asphalt, concrete, and natural surface such as salt, gravel, ice, dirt and grass.
-According to the data revealed by the Denver International Airport in the United States, nearly 2.5 million cubic yards of concrete was used to construct five 12,000 foot runways and taxi-ways.
+Typically, runways are man-made surfaces consisting of asphalt, concrete, and natural surfaces such as salt, gravel, ice, dirt and grass.
+According to the data revealed by the Denver International Airport in the United States, nearly 2.5 million cubic yards of concrete were used to construct five 12,000-foot runways and taxi ways.

-Prior to adding a 17 inches concrete paving, the engineers put down compacted soil, a foot deep layer of soil with 8 inch thick cement base on top.
-Main runways are designed in the direction of wind so they could assist the aircraft in landing and take-off.
+Before adding 17 inches of concrete paving, the engineers put down compacted soil, a foot-deep layer of soil with an 8-inch thick cement base on top.
+Main runways are designed in the direction of the wind so they could assist the aircraft in landing and take-off.
 It is the duty of the air traffic controller to determine which runway will be used for landing and which for take take-off after taking into account the wind speed, weather conditions and air traffic conditions.

 Engineers sometimes design runways crossing each other to ensure the air traffic controllers are paying more attention.
-Taxi runways are used by the pilots to take the plane from main gate to the runway for take-off and from runway to main gate as it lands.
+Taxi runways are used by the pilots to take the plane from the main gate to the runway for take-off and from the runway to the main gate as it lands.

-Occasionally, runways have expansion joints which allow relative moment of the concrete slabs placed inside the concrete pavement to accommodate peak demand periods.
-Runways with unstable ground conditions are usually made of asphaltic concrete surface as it is easier to scrap on a periodic basis.
-For airports with light traffic and light aircrafts, use of a sod surface is recommended.
+Occasionally, runways have expansion joints which allow a relative moment of the concrete slabs placed inside the concrete pavement to accommodate peak demand periods.
+Runways with unstable ground conditions are usually made of asphaltic concrete surface as it is easier to scrap periodically .
+For airports with light traffic and light aircraft, the use of a sod surface is recommended.
 Some runways have been reported to use salt flat runways as well to cut down the cost.

 There are two approved methods for designing Airport pavements:

 It is assumed that the pavement is an elastic plate with a uniform reaction coefficient (K value).
-However, research has shown that the formula that K values is not applicable with aircrafts using the latest technology.
+However, research has shown that the formula that K values does not apply to aircraft using the latest technology.

-California bearing ratio was developed in the late 1940’s from a calculation of the value of a function outside the range of known values.
-This method is applicable on modern aircrafts.
+California bearing ratio was developed in the late 1940s from a calculation of the value of a function outside the range of known values.
+This method applies to modern aircraft.

 Manufacturers usually tend to minimise the stress on the pavement as it is very expensive to construct.
-Latest aircrafts come with numerous tyres in an effort to support the weight of the place.
+The latest aircraft come with numerous tyres to support the weight of the place.
 Effects on the pavement can also be minimised by paying close attention to the characteristics of the landing gear.

-Pavement surface is designed carefully after considering the fact it has to provide maximum friction for wheel braking.
-Furthermore, to minimise the effects of aqua planning that prevents the vehicle from responding to control inputs, the surface is grooved so the rain water can flow into them and the peaks of the grooves remain in contact with the aircraft tyres.
+The pavement surface is designed carefully after considering the fact it has to provide maximum friction for wheel braking.
+Furthermore, to minimise the effects of aqua planning that prevents the vehicle from responding to control inputs, the surface is grooved so the rainwater can flow into them and the peaks of the grooves remain in contact with the aircraft tyres.

-To maintain required FAA friction levels, maintenance staff is responsible for removing airfield rubber or hydro-cleaning.
-In areas where the soil is at or below the freezing point, the construction of runways is extremely difficult as compared to the temperate regions.
-Since differences in natural surface can give rise to variable thermal regime and slope stability, engineers have to give a solution to avoid serious and progressive consequences.
+To maintain required FAA friction levels, the maintenance staff is responsible for removing airfield rubber or hydro-cleaning.
+In areas where the soil is at or below the freezing point, the construction of runways is extremely difficult as compared to temperate regions.
+Since differences in natural surface can give rise to the variable therregimesgime and slope stability, engineers have to give a solution to avoid serious and progressive consequences.

-Consultants are usually responsible for delivering the finale design.
-Before the design is released, freeman extracts information off the drawings and uploads it onto the Model Maker and Road Maker softwares.
+Consultants are usually responsible for delivering the final design.
+Before the design is released, freeman extracts information from the drawings and uploads it onto the Model Maker and Road Maker software.